ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body: DISCUSSION

+\name{} can be used to journal various everyday activities for different purposes.
+For instance, journaling food intake behavior is crucial in combating eating disorders, often recorded manually.
+Previous systems required multiple sensors, had low time resolution (e.g., recognizing a meal every 10 minutes)~\cite{mydj}, or needed training data from a user.
+In contrast, \name{} can recognize eating moments at 1 Hz with over 90\% F1 score in real-world settings without needing training data from a new user, facilitating immediate deployment for eating journaling practices.

-\name{} can track 27 everyday activities, many of which are related to health behaviors.
-Automatically logging these health-related activities can potentially provide researchers and clinical physicians with an opportunity to better understand a user's activities in the wild for health purposes.
-For instance, eating and drinking behavior can potentially be used to analyze the user's eating and drinking routines related to eating disorders and body hydration levels.
-Brushing teeth, flossing, and rinsing the mouth can be recognized with a very low error rate.
-This feature can be utilized by dentists to better track patient dental behavior.
+Additionally, \name{} can track 27 everyday activities, many related to health behaviors.
+Automatically logging these activities can help researchers and clinicians better understand a user's activities in the wild.
+For instance, eating and drinking behavior can be analyzed for eating disorders and hydration levels, while activities like brushing teeth, flossing, and rinsing the mouth can be tracked with low error rates, aiding dentists in monitoring patient dental behavior.